William J. Benners: Biography

 Benners planned to create a directory of dime novel and romance novel authors which was a formidable task considering that so many writers published under pseudonyms.
 Different writers often used the same pseudonym.
 The project never went beyond the research stage.
 Benners did, however, begin enterprising as a literary agent and a buyer and seller of stories and publishing rights.
 Adimari recounts that in 1902 Benners purchased the entire output of the Frank Leslie Company which was a publisher of the juvenile magazines Frank Leslie's Boys and Girls Weekly, Frank Leslie's Young American, and Frank Leslie's Boys of America.
 Two months later he sold the Leslie material to William H. Gannett for $950.
 It is not known how much of that sum was profit, but we do know that Benners profited handsomely selling the stories of romance writer Charlotte M. Brame, who wrote under the pseudonym Bertha M. Clay.

 According to Adimari, who consulted Benners's accounting books, "he was paid from $15 for a short story up to $300 for a serial.
 So that sales may have reached higher than $10,000...
 When Ralph Cummings gave me part of the William J. Benners collection, at least one-third of the notes were devoted to Clay-Brame productions and in many letters to others he lauds her stories to the skies."
 Brame penned some 200 titles as Bertha Clay.
 Indeed, the Clay brand was so lucrative that several other authors went on to produce hundreds of stories using this pen name, including Benners himself.

 Family

-Ralph Adimari notes that though "Benners had many sweethearts he never married".
+Ralph Adimari notes that "Benners had many sweethearts he never married".
 He was engaged to Laura Jean Libbey, a romance writer, from 1891 to 1893, but they were not wed.
-In a 1958 letter to Adimari from Ralph Cummings, Cummings writes that, "according to what Uncle Billee [Benners] told me, was that Laura Jean Libby wanted his $3 or $5000.00 ring to wear, and he wouldn't let her have it, so that was the end of there [sic] romance, so he told me, as he has been going with her for quite some time."
+In a 1958 letter to Adimari from Ralph Cummings, Cummings writes that, "according to what Uncle Billee [Benners] told me, was that Laura Jean Libbey wanted his $3 or $5000.00 ring to wear, and he wouldn't let her have it, so that was the end of there [sic] romance, so he told me, as he has been going with her for quite some time."

 After a long illness, Benners died on April 4, 1940, in his native Philadelphia.